CS6460/CourseLibrary/YAML_template.md

 * __For more than one author, use a python-style list and enclose each entry in quotes.__
     * list example: ["Content Author1","Content Author2"]

-groups: research-principles-and-methodologies, pedagogical-styles, technolgies, or broader-issues
+groups: research-principles-and-methodologies, pedagogical-styles, technologies, or broader-issues
 * Choose only one group

 categories: depends on the group.
 Choose one or more categories.